17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-African Aquatic Sideneck Turtles have originally come from the southern and eastern Africa.
-They are getting more famous as pets as these turtles tend to be more active during the daytime.
-Moreover, Sideneck turtles are easily available as they are not an endangered species.
+African Aquatic Sideneck Turtles come from southern and eastern Africa.
+They are becoming popular pets due to their daytime activity.
+Sideneck turtles are also easily available as they are not endangered.

-Here is an interesting fact about Sideneck turtles.
-Unlike most other turtles, they can’t fully hide their heads inside the shell.
-Instead of that, they take their heads to the side and fold them below the shell.
-That’s why they are called Sideneck turtles.
+An interesting fact about Sideneck turtles: they can’t fully hide their heads inside their shells.
+Instead, they tuck their heads to the side and fold them beneath their shells.
+Hence the name Sideneck turtles.

 Size and Appearance:

-African Aquatic Sideneck turtles can grow from 8 to 18 inches long when they are fully adult.
-With proper care, a Sideneck turtle can live up to 25 years.
+These turtles can grow from 8 to 18 inches long as adults.
+With proper care, they can live up to 25 years.

-African aquatic Sideneck turtles are generally dark in color.
-Their belly has a darkish grey color with underdeveloped yellow regions.
-The head has either a brown or olive oil color with dark markings.
-The feet are not completely webbed.
-They have sharp claws too.
+Sideneck turtles are generally dark in color.
+Their belly is dark grey with yellow patches, and their heads are brown or olive with dark markings.
+They have sharp claws and their feet are not completely webbed.

 Ideal Habitat:

-Keep the water level at least 1.5 times the length of the Sideneck turtle.
-I prefer a depth of 6 to 8 inches of water.
-Always keep a dry basking area for the turtle where it can dry off completely.
-It is extremely important for the healthy growth of aquatic turtles.
-For keeping the water crystal clear, get a large powerful filtration system.
+Keep the water level at least 1.5 times the turtle’s length, ideally 6 to 8 inches deep.
+Always provide a dry basking area where the turtle can dry off completely.
+Use a powerful filtration system to keep the water clear.

 Feeding: